 All grant applications are managed online through Common Grant Application.
 For more information on our Community Grants Cycle please click here.

 Executive Directors and Board Presidents of 501(c)(3) organizations that serve Bainbridge Islanders attended our Annual Sector Gatherings and Nonprofit Survey, held at Bainbridge Island Museum of Art on February 3rd and 4th.
-The valuable information obtained at these gatherings helps to educate BCF and our funding partners about the challenges and strengths of our local nonprofit community, and helps inform the funding priorities for our upcoming Community Grants Cycle.
+The information obtained at these gatherings helps to educate BCF and our funding partners about the challenges and strengths of our local nonprofit community, and helps inform the funding priorities for our Community Grants Cycle.

 The board and staff of Bainbridge Community Foundation are pleased to announce that we have awarded Capacity Building Grant funding to five local organizations.
 Bainbridge Chorale, Bainbridge Island Rowing, Friends of the Farms, KiDiMu and Raising Resilience all received funding for 2015 programming that will strengthen their internal operations and efficiency.

 The Bainbridge Community Foundation is currently processing applications for nonprofit capacity building grants.
 This special grant focuses on helping organizations accomplish changes which strengthen their internal capacity, allowing them to perform their work more efficiently and effectively.
 Board and staff development in the areas of administration, governance, communications, and/or fundraising are most desired.
 For more information on the capacity building grant program please click here.
-Funding decisions will be announced December 4, 2014.
+Funding decisions will be announced on December 4, 2014.